jackringel/unique-digit-analysis/README.md

 Plots the running fraction of numbers in [0, n] that have no repeated digits.
 Can either compute directly or read from a precomputed data file.

-longest_streaks takes in a list of numbers and calculates the longest gaps between elements, sorted descending.

 ## Visualization: recursive spikes
 The running frequency drops sharply once "per digit," then gradually recovers before dropping again.
 This pattern repeats at larger scales, creating a "recursive spike" structure.
 For example, every 10, one number repeats, causing a small spike.